mlemanczyk/Recyclable.Collections/README.md

         1. ✅ when source is `RecyclableList<T>`
         1. ✅ when source is `RecyclableLongList<T>`
         1. ✅ when source is `IEnumerable<T>`
-        1. ✅ when sorce has non-enumerated count
+        1. ✅ when source has non-enumerated count
     1. ✅ `Clear`
     1. ✅ `Contains`
     1. ✅ `CopyTo`